Deterministic complexity analysis of Hermitian eigenproblems: Stability of tridiagonal reduction

 \subsection{Eigenvalues of Hermitian matrices}

-The tridiagonal reduction algorithm can be used to compute all the eigenvalues of a Hermitian matrix in nearly matrix multiplication time in finite precision.
-For this we can use the eigenvalue solver of \cite{bini1991parallel}, which has $\widetilde O(n^2)$ boolean complexity, albeit in a different model (rational arithmetic).
+We now have all the prerequisites to compute the eigenvalues Hermitian matrices in nearly matrix multiplication time in finite precision.
+For this we can use the eigenvalue solver of \cite{bini1991parallel}, which has $\widetilde O(n^2)$ boolean complexity, albeit in the Boolean RAM model.
 Specifically, the algorithm accepts as input symmetric tridiagonal matrices with bounded integer entries.